 If I asked you this question, how many of you would raise your hand: “Did you do something dangerous today?”

 If you got in your car at any point today to drive somewhere and didn’t raise your hand, you’re wrong.

-Driving is extremely hazardous, but because we all do it every day we’ve forgotten what it feels like to be a new driver and terrified that everyone is going to crash into you.
+Driving is extremely hazardous, but because we all do it every day, we’ve forgotten what it feels like to be a new driver and terrified that everyone will crash into you.

 Safety is important because we all have that mentality that “it won’t happen to me.”

 You want to know something?
 We’re all that “someone else.”

 For me, and for the workers in my industry, the highest priority is getting back home to our families in one piece—safely.